About the case studies

 - A case study will typically relate to a particular span of time, although many factors may limit the accuracy to which this can be meaningfully specified.

 - Case studies may be presented in different formats.
 In particular, tangible fixed heritage appears both in the form of short case studies, as used in the first ICOMOS–IAU Thematic Study on astronomical heritage (2010), and full case studies, as used predominantly in the second second Thematic Study (2017).
 Some case studies relate to cultural or natural properties already inscribed on the UNESCO World Heritage List, or included in national Tentative Lists.
-In the near future we also plan to include "Outstanding Astronomical Heritage" sites registered by the IAU through its Commission C4 on World Heritage and Astronomy, and additional “Places connected to the sky" submitted more informally by the wider community.
+The format for movable objects is similar to that for short case studies, as is that for “Outstanding Astronomical Heritage” sites registered by the IAU through its Commission C4 on World Heritage and Astronomy, and additional “Places connected to the sky” submitted more informally by the wider community.

 - Creating a credible dossier).
 Multi-site, or ‘serial’, case studies relate to more than one separate location (e.g. a set of sites or objects—the term is not used for a single object that has been moved).
 In the case of tangible fixed and natural heritage, such case studies may represent actual or potential serial nominations (see

 Each of these factors may be filtered in within a search for relevant information using the astronomical heritage finder (see below).

 Our database of case studies should not be regarded as exhaustive in any sense.
 The principal reasons for including a case study on this portal, from both a regional and global heritage perspective, are to aid discussions about specific and general issues, and to facilitate comparative studies.